Global0Silver/beatrun/README.md

 ## About

-Beatrun is an **infamous parkour addon for Garry's Mod**, now fully open-sourced and maintained by the community.
+Beatrun is an **infamous parkour addon for Garry's Mod**, This fork adds some customizability and stuff that i thought would be interesting to implement
-It includes various improvements, new features, and enhanced functionality.

-## Features and Updates
+## Features and Updates on this fork

 ### New Features